denoland/dotland/public/posts/deno_in_2020.md

 [Ryan's original Deno presentation](https://www.youtube.com/watch?v=M3BM9TB-8yA), we cut the 1.0.

-https://deno.land/v1 our blog post was shared widely, we garnered many new users and contributors.
+On social media, the release was very well received.
+Our [blog post](https://deno.land/v1) was shared widely, we gained many new users and contributors.

-The release dust had barely settled before we were back to work on another major component of the runtime: the dependency analysis in TypeScript host was rewritten using [SWC](https://swc.rs/).
+But the dust had barely settled before we were back to work on another major component of the runtime: the dependency analysis in TypeScript host was rewritten using [SWC](https://swc.rs/).
 This changed marked the beginning of efforts to rewrite parts of our TypeScript infrastructure in Rust.